Being the successor of one of the most successful, most reliable and insane value-for-money portable vaporizers of all time: the Arizer Solo…

 Vapor Flavor (8.5)

-You know the Air has big reputation to live up to in terms of flavor.
-I would say when it came out in 2012, the Solo was one of the best tasting portable vaporizers out there.
+If you know the Arizer Solo, you know the Arizer Air has a big reputation to live up to in terms of flavor.
+And although right now (in 2019), there are many portable vaporizers that produce well-tasting vapor, when it came out in 2012, the Arizer Solo was one of the best tasting portable vaporizers out there.

-Unfortunately after 5-6 draws, the flavor starts to deteriorate a little (just like with the Solo).
-It’s not THAT bad…but enough that you will notice.
+Unfortunately, after 4-5 draws, the flavor starts to deteriorate (just like with the Arizer Solo).
+It’s not that bad, but enough that you will notice.

 Also on the highest temperature setting, the vapor tends to be a little harsh.
-So I would advice a GonG water adapter and add some water filtration if you consistently vape in the higher temperature ranges.
+If you consistently vape in the higher temperature ranges (392°F/200°C and up), I would advise a GonG water adapter and add some water filtration to your vapor.

-For starters…it’s a convection / conduction hybrid.
+For starters, it’s mostly a conduction vaporizer.
 Meaning that the flavor will always be worse than a full convection vape.
-Convection heating is crucial for pure unadulterated flavor.
+Convection heating is crucial for pure unadulterated flavor (convection style heating makes sure the flavonoids, terpenes, and cannabinoids in your marijuana get extracted more evenly than with conduction).
 So the more convection heating a vaporizer has, the better it will be for the taste.

 What’s the bottom line?